What causes jaundice in newborns?

 - Breastfeed exclusively.
 Make sure your baby gets enough to eat by breastfeeding at least 8–12 times every 24 hours.
-These feedings also act as natural signals or triggers in the mother's body to make more milk.
+Although babies may only receive about 1 teasponfull per feeding during the first 24 hours, these feedings also act as natural signals or triggers in the mother's body to make more milk.

 - Avoid supplements unless medically indicated.
 If supplements are needed, a mother’s expressed milk is the first choice, followed by donor milk, then infant formula.
 Water and glucose water should not be given.